LambdaSchool/webapi-i-guided-solution/LessonPlan.md

 ## Introduce Node and Express

-Open Training Kit and do a quick introduction to Node and Express.
+Open Canvas and do a quick introduction to Node and Express.

 ## Add .gitignore